AniketShukla14/Random-places-to-visit/README.md

 ![ss2-](https://user-images.githubusercontent.com/60666490/139695617-59db2663-735d-4b53-a22a-4958a1e810ca.png)

 #### Objective
-To learn and implement the different HTML and CSS commands along with the Random function from JavaScript.
+To learn and implement the different HTML and CSS commands along with the Random generator function from JavaScript.